 If you need unpaid leave, please fill out the form provided and send it to PSE Zeitwirtschaft through your supervisor.
 Compensation payments will be made to your payroll account.
 The application for compensation is initiated via the employer.
 For this application it is necessary to provide the name and location of the closed care facility.

 Before the claim for compensation can be asserted, working time credits and remaining leave from 2019 must be claimed.

 Please note that no statutory compensation shall be provided for in times when schools and childcare facilities are closed anyway.

-The planned holiday care for my child is not available contrary to expectations: A claim for compensation according to the Infection Protection Act is not provided for holiday care - even in the case of a failure of the planned care.
+Contrary to expectations, the planned vacation care for my child is not available: A claim for compensation according to the Infection Protection Act is not provided for vacation care - even if the planned vacation care fails to take place.

 Mandatory prerequisites for compensation claims pursuant to § 56 (1a) IfSG are as follows.

 - A community facility, such as a daycare center, major daycare center, parent-child initiative (or similar), or school, has actually been closed in response to the spread of COVID-19

 - The children affected by the closure are under 12 years of age.

 - An alternative care of the child or children cannot otherwise be guaranteed.

 - There are no official reasons against granting such leave.
 In this case, coordination with the supervisor is required.